- Location: Hawaii

 If you are moving to the islands from a tort insurance state, you will need to change your coverage before you can drive or register your car.
 If your carrier does business in Hawaii, you may just want to stick with them and implement the new no-fault coverage.

 If you were with a company that is not up and running in Hawaii, you will need to cancel that policy and shop around (quickly) for an acceptable rate and a new carrier.
-This must be accomplished in rather expedient fashion, considering you must register the vehicle on your new base within three days and with the state within 10 days.
+This must be accomplished in rather expedient fashion, considering you have a limited time in which you are required to register your vehicle.

 Keeping Your Home State's Registration

-Once the insurance situation is settled, you are on to your two registration options.
+Once the insurance situation is settled, you face different registration options.
 The first is holding onto your home-state registration.
 If you have every intention of returning to where you came from after your orders are complete, then this is not a bad way to go.

 If you choose this route, you will be exempt from the annual weight tax and any excise taxes in Hawaii.
 You will, however, need to have a vehicle safety inspection.
 Not only will this confirm that your vehicle is in shape to be on the roads, but it will let the state know that you do in fact have valid insurance.
 You must keep the inspection certificate in your vehicle with your registration at all times while it is in operation.